 How to Spot Bedbugs in Hostels, Hotels, and at Home

-The odor of an bed bug infestation, though distinct, is too subtle for amateur bug detectives.
-Bed bugs are said to smell like sweet, rotten raspberries, and it's also said that an infested room smells like almonds; I can't summon up that particular odor mix, but perhaps you'll catch the smell of an old granola bar if you flatten a scuttler and know that, yep, it was a bed bug.
+The odor of a bed bug infestation, though distinct, is too subtle for amateur bug detectives.
+Bed bugs are said to smell like sweet, rotten raspberries, and it's also said that an infested room smells like almonds.
 Most likely, you'll need a big infestation before you can smell the bugs in a room's air.

 Bed bugs do leave tiny reddish or black streaks on sheets.
 If you see those upon checking into a hostel or hotel room, consider grabbing your stuff before crawling hitchhikers hop on it, and cruising straight back to the desk to ask for a new room.
 If need be, just go to a different hostel or hotel -- cheaper than getting rid of the pesky travelers if they hitch a ride with you, and far better than being bitten all night.
 The staff should offer you a refund, of course.